Virtual and Social Distancing Birthday Party Ideas for Kids

 What kid wouldn’t love a parade in their honor?
 Ask friends, neighbors, and nearby family to drive by your home or dance down your block (appropriately distanced, of course) at a designated time on your child’s birthday with homemade signs to help celebrate their special day.
 Even if you don’t have a large network where you live, there are social media groups where parents are organizing parades for kids in their communities.

-If you’ve got a theater lover in your midst, why not dress up for a night out at a Broadway show from the comfort of your own living room.
+If you’ve got a theater lover in your midst, why not dress up for a night at a Broadway show from the comfort of your own living room.
 A number of Broadway shows are now streaming through services like Amazon Prime, Broadway HD, and PBS Passport.
-After your show, take a virtual tour of NYC with your family for the full Broadway experience!

 Listen to stories and fun music with A Faery Hunt's performers for a magical birthday.
 Photo courtesy of A Faery Hunt